-In the absence of management actions, exposures to underwriting risks would have increased slightly over the reporting period, in line with business volumes.
-However, the implementation of mass lapse reinsurance by the Undertaking during 2018 resulted in a significant reduction in lapse risk exposures and consequently total underwriting risk exposures.
-Going forward, exposure to underwriting risks is expected to increase as the Undertaking focuses on sales of protection business.
+Exposures to underwriting risks increased over the reporting period in line with business volumes and reduction in interest rates (which increases the present value of future claims).
+Going forward, exposure to underwriting risks is expected to increase further as the Undertaking continues to focus on sales of protection business.